V2

 Boost-related processes must be stopped beforehand.
 If YugabyteDB is being utilised by other services apart from Boost then those services must be stopped as well.

-Read through and follow the upgrade guide and reach out to YugabyteDB team on Slack if you have any questions.
+Read through and follow the and reach out to if you have any questions.